 Water polo (Grade 5)

 Water polo is a physical game requiring fitness, ball skills and co-ordination.
-At St Mary’s we strive to develop the sport from a young age and the girls are encouraged to work as a team and to encourage one another in the pool.
+At St Mary’s we strive to develop the sport from a young age and the girls are encouraged to work as a team and to motivate one another in the pool.
 Our teams range from U11 to U13.
 The young St Mary’s water polo players show much promise for the future.
-St Mary’s has produced a number of Gauteng players over the past few seasons.

 Mikayla de Bruin